Libya oil port blockade reflects national disarray

 The ports blockage, a major factor in a 70 percent drop in Libya's oil exports, stems mostly from regionalists aiming to seize control over oil revenues to benefit the autonomous area they want to establish in the eastern region of Cyrenaica.

-The region, centered around Benghazi, has traditionally been a rival to Tripoli in the west and the ports blockage has been the most dramatic step regionalists have taken to press their demands for regional control of the oil riches.
+The region, centred around Benghazi, has traditionally been a rival to Tripoli in the west and the ports blockage has been the most dramatic step regionalists have taken to press their demands for regional control of the oil riches.

 "They're talking about a federal way of running the country," said Salah Gaouda, vice chairman of the Tripoli parliament's national security committee.
 He declined to discuss this political aspect of the standoff.